kail0n/rest-api/README.md

 GET owner information:
     SELECT * FROM owners WHERE owner_id=101;

-/owners/101 --> returns all data about the owner with id 101
+    /owners/?101 --> returns all data about the owner with id 101

 GET address of 101:

+    SELECT street_address
+    AS address
+    FROM(owners
-    SELECT street_address AS address FROM(owners RIGHT OUTER JOIN addresses ON owners.house_id = addresses.house_id WHERE owner_id=101);
+    RIGHT OUTER JOIN addresses
+    ON owners.house_id = addresses.house_id
+    WHERE owner_id=101);

-/owners/101/address --> returns street_address data of owner with id 101
+    /owners/?101/address --> returns street_address data of owner with id 101

 GET people within specific age brackets:

+    (SELECT name
+    FROM owners
+    WHERE age
+    BETWEEN 21 AND 26;)

+    /owners/?min_age=21&max_age=26 --> returns the names of owners that have ages between 21 and 26

+GET people with specific household sizes

+    (SELECT name
-    SELECT name FROM owners WHERE age BETWEEN 21-26;
+    FROM owners

-/owners/age:21-26
+    WHERE household_size=5;)

+    /owners/?household_size=5